 Distance: 4 miles

-Why your dog will love this: Sandy paws are an absolute certainty on this walk, as it takes in two dog-friendly beaches.
+Sandy paws are an absolute certainty on this walk from Harlyn to Padstow, as it takes in two dog-friendly beaches.
 There are also many dog-friendly pubs at the end, so your four-legged friend never needs to be left out.

 Distance: 6.7 miles

-Ideal for: dogs who have a lot of energy to burn off – not only is this walk a longer one but there’s plenty of sandy surfaces to help tire them out!
+Ideal for: Dogs who have a lot of energy to burn off – not only is this walk a long one but there are plenty of sandy surfaces to help tire them out!

 In addition: Parking is available in Padstow, where you can catch the 56 bus to Harlyn to begin your walk.
 Harlyn has basic facilities like toilets and refreshments.
 Once you’ve arrived back in Padstow, there are many dog-friendly cafes and restaurants to refuel in.